MacGillivray Freeman Films

-MacGillivray Freeman Films is an American film studio based in Laguna Beach, California and founded in the mid-1960s by Greg MacGillivray and Jim Freeman.
-It produces documentaries, feature films, and IMAX films.
+MacGillivray Freeman Films is an American film production company specializing in large-format, immersive, and educational cinematic experiences for global audiences.
+The company is led by Shaun MacGillivray, who serves as president, executive producer, and director.
+MacGillivray Freeman Films collaborates with a wide range of partners—including major brands, museums, tourism boards, non-profit organizations, NGOs, foundations, and associations—to produce films and media projects across a variety of scales and budgets.
+In addition to filmmaking, the company develops and implements large-scale public outreach and educational initiatives designed to extend the impact of its work beyond the screen.

 History

 MacGillivray Freeman Films was established in 1963 in Laguna Beach, California, by Greg MacGillivray and Jim Freeman.
 Greg MacGillivray began making films when he was 13 and later partnered with his best friend, Jim Freeman, to form MacGillivray Freeman Films.
 In 1966, at the age of 19, the two dropped out of college to make movies full time starting with a film in South America after the success of one of their first surfing documentaries, Free and Easy, which recouped its production costs after only 10 screenings.

 In the ensuing years, MacGillivray and Freeman produced a series of documentaries about surfing and skateboarding, pioneering a cinematic perspective for the genre by putting the viewer in the middle of the action via board-mounted cameras.

-MacGillivray has produced and directed more than 50 films, over 35 of which are IMAX, and has developed three IMAX cameras: a high-speed (slow-motion) model, a lightweight model and the “all-weather” camera he used while filming on Mt.
+MacGillivray has produced and directed more than 50 films, 40 of which are IMAX, and has developed three IMAX cameras: a high-speed (slow-motion) model, a lightweight model and the “all-weather” camera he used while filming on Mt.
 Everest.

-Freeman died in a helicopter crash in 1976, two days before the release of To Fly!

 Films

 Documentaries and other films

-Prior to producing IMAX films, the company produced surfing documentaries, TV commercials and filming for Hollywood feature films.

-In 1976, it produced Magic Rolling Board, a 10-minute documentary about skateboarding.
-The company has directed and photographed for Warner Brothers, Twentieth Century Fox, Paramount and Stanley Kubrick.
-Cinematographer Jonathan Livingston Seagull was nominated for an Academy Award for Best Photography in 1974.The Towering Inferno received the Academy Award for Best Photography in 1975.
+MacGillivray Freeman Films is best known for producing large-format and documentary films that explore science, nature, culture, engineering, and human achievement.
+The company has released numerous IMAX® and giant-screen films exhibited in museums, science centers, and theaters worldwide, often combining cinematic storytelling with educational objectives.
+Its productions frequently involve collaborations with scientists, engineers, educators, and cultural institutions, and are accompanied by educational materials and outreach programs designed to engage students and lifelong learners.
+Through its documentaries and films, MacGillivray Freeman Films aims to make complex subjects accessible to broad audiences while emphasizing immersive visual experiences.

 IMAX films

-Most well known for its IMAX films, the studio has produced and distributed 35 IMAX films since 1974.
+Most well known for its IMAX films, the studio has produced and distributed 40 IMAX films since 1974.
 Its first IMAX film, To Fly!, produced for the Smithsonian Institution National Air and Space Museum, was later selected by the Library of Congress for inclusion in the National Film Registry.

 Two of its films, Dolphins (2000) and The Living Sea (1995), were nominated for Academy Awards.
 Its film Everest (1998) appeared on Varietys Top 10 Box Office chart for North America.

 The company's films have received nominations and awards from the Giant Screen Cinema Association (GSCA).